MoniMurray/shopping-list/AGILE.md

 | As a user I can view the shopping list.                                                                         | Must have   |
 | As I user I can see response messages to each action so that I know if they have been successful or not         | Should have |

-USER STORY TASKS<a name="user_tasks"></a>
+## User Story Tasks<a name="user_tasks"></a>

-I have used the acceptance criteria steps to create tasks to facilitate the execution of each User Story.
+I have used the acceptance criteria steps to create user story tasks to facilitate the execution of each User Story.
 Once these tasks for each User Story are complete and tested, the User Story is finished and is assigned as 'Done' in the Project Kanban.

 | Acceptance Criteria                                                                                                                                                                                                                                                                                                                                                                                                                                                            | User Story Task                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |